When VPNs Fail

 SUMMARY BY ECH THE TECH FOX

 Imagine holding an umbrella in a storm.
-If the wind blows it inside out for just 10 seconds, you still get soaked.
-A VPN without a Kill Switch is like that umbrella.
-It works fine until it doesn't, and by then, the damage is done.
-Always check your settings and ensure the Kill Switch is ON!
+If the wind flips it inside out for just 10 seconds, you still get soaked.
+A VPN without a kill switch is like that umbrella.
+It works fine until it doesn't, and by then the damage may already be done.
+Always check your settings, test for leaks, and make sure the kill switch or lockdown feature is switched on.

 BY MARTIN NEEDS

-"In my audits, the most common failure isn't encryption strength; it is the endpoint handling.
-If the tunnel drops and the software doesn't cut the line immediately, you are exposed.
-We often see 'WebRTC leaks' on browser-based VPNs, where the browser itself betrays the user's local IP.
-I always recommend using a dedicated desktop client with a system-level firewall based Kill Switch."
+"In my audits, the most common failure is not weak encryption.
+It is endpoint handling.
+If the tunnel drops and the software does not cut the line immediately, you are exposed.
+We also still see WebRTC, DNS, and IPv6 mistakes where the tunnel looks active but some traffic slips outside it.
+I generally recommend a dedicated client with a system-level, firewall-based kill switch and regular leak testing after setup."